-Beloved is a word used in Scripture both as an adjective (“My dearly beloved Son”) and a term of address, but what does it mean to be beloved?
+Beloved is a word used in Scripture both as an adjective (“My dearly beloved Son”) and a term of address, but what does it mean to be beloved by God?
 Paul, John, and Jude all use the word to describe the people to whom their letters were addressed.
 The Greek word translated as “beloved” (agapetos)* indicates dearly loved, highly esteemed, or favorite.
 We, those who follow Jesus, are dearly loved, and, in way, we’re favorite children.

 Consider the words of Jude as he opened his epistle:

 “Jude, a bond-servant of Jesus Christ, and brother of James, to those who are the called, beloved in God the Father, and kept for Jesus Christ.”
 Jude 1:1

 I am beloved by God, and so are you.

 Ponder that a few moments, then say these words aloud: I am beloved by God.
 Repeat them and let their beautiful truth soak into your soul.

 God spoke from heaven at Jesus’ baptism and He used the same word.
 “This is My beloved Son.
 (Mark 1:11) My agapetos Son.** The word describes the depth of God’s love for Jesus and His love for us.
 The never-ending, unconditional, unlimited love of God is not only lavished on His only Son; although underserved, the same love is also lavished on each of us.